Facundo Parada

-Facundo Parada Rocha (born 28 January 2000) is a Uruguayan footballer who plays as a defender for Rentistas in the Uruguayan Primera División.
+Facundo Parada Rocha (born 28 January 2000) is a Uruguayan footballer who plays as a defender for Cerro Largo in the Uruguayan Primera División.

 Career

 Rentistas (loan)

 In April 2019, Parada moved to Uruguayan Segunda División club Rentistas on loan.
 He made his league debut for the club on 5 May 2019, coming on as a 58th minute substitute for Diego Rodríguez in a 1–0 victory over Central Español.